 Homeworks are due on Friday night at 11:59 PM.
-You need to turn in a .pdf file consisting of your written-up solutions that also includes an attached pdf "printout" of your .ipynb code on Gradescope.
+You need to turn in a .pdf file consisting of your written-up solutions that also includes an attached pdf "printout" of your .ipynb code on Gradescope; you may use your phone camera or any page-scanning app in order to turn your written homework into a PDF, as long as your work is clear and legible.
 In addition, Gradescope has an option to associate pages of your work to each homework problem.
 You must select the relevant pages for every problem.
 Any homework submissions that are turned in without the code "printout" (or screenshot) attached will receive a zero on the coded ipython notebook portions of the homework.
 Any problems without pages selected will receive zero credit.
 If you have any questions about the format of a homework submission, please go to office hours or homework party.